Bessel's correction: Source of bias

+The variance is now smaller, and it (almost) always is.
+The only exception occurs when the sample average and the population average are the same.
+To understand why, consider that variance measures distance from a point, and within a given sample, the sample average is precisely that point which minimises the distances.
+A variance calculation using any other average value must produce a larger result.

-To see why this happens, we use a simple identity in algebra:
+To see this algebraically, we use a simple identity:

 With $a$ representing the deviation of an individual sample from the sample mean, and $b$ representing the deviation of the sample mean from the population mean.
-Note that we've simply decomposed the actual deviation of an individual sample from the (unknown) population mean into two components: the deviation of the single sample from the sample mean, which we can compute, and the additional deviation of the sample mean from the population mean, which we can not.
+Note that we have simply decomposed the actual deviation of an individual sample from the (unknown) population mean into two components: the deviation of the single sample from the sample mean, which we can compute, and the additional deviation of the sample mean from the population mean, which we can not.
 Now, we apply this identity to the squares of deviations from the population mean:

 Now apply this to all five observations and observe certain patterns:

 The sum of the entries in the middle column must be zero because the term a will be added across all 5 rows, which itself must equal zero.
 That is because a contains the 5 individual samples (left side within parentheses) which – when added – naturally have the same sum as adding 5 times the sample mean of those 5 numbers (2052).
 This means that a subtraction of these two sums must equal zero.
 The factor 2 and the term b in the middle column are equal for all rows, meaning that the relative difference across all rows in the middle column stays the same and can therefore be disregarded.
 The following statements explain the meaning of the remaining columns: